SABAT Batteries manufacturing facility upholds various standards and accreditations, including:

-- Spillage: Small spillages can be quite simply dealt with by swilling away with plenty of water and neutralizing using Bicarbonate of Soda mixed with water (10 grams Bicarb to 1 litre of water).
+- Spillage: Small spillages can be quite simply dealt with by rinsing away with plenty of water and neutralizing using Bicarbonate of Soda mixed with water (10 grams Bicarb to 1 litre water).

 - Burns: Apply a dry sterile dressing and seek medical attention.

 Sulphuric Acid Handling Tips

 Battery acid is a poisonous and corrosive liquid, which will cause burns and irritation to the skin and eyes.
 Take precautions when charging as sulphuric acid is given off in a fine mist.

 - Always handle batteries with care and keep upright.

 - Disposal: Suitably labelled, acid resistant containers should be used for transporting, neutralizing and disposal of sulphuric acid.

 - Use eye protection and protective clothing where there is any risk of acid splashing or spillage.

 - Keep, charge, check and test batteries in a well ventilated area.